namadjidku/Optimal_Control/README.md

 ### LQR

+To run the code please execute the following extractions:
-1.Open the files "GENA_LQR2_run.m", "GENA_LQR2.m", "Quarter_LQRGENA_wh2".
+1. Open the files "GENA_LQR2_run.m", "GENA_LQR2.m", "Quarter_LQRGENA_wh2"
-2.Run "GENA_LQR2_run.m".
+2. Run "GENA_LQR2_run.m"
-3.Select a road disturbance in the simulink model "Quarter_LQRGENA_wh2" and run the simulink model.
+3. Select a road disturbance in the simulink model "Quarter_LQRGENA_wh2" and run the simulink model
-4.Click "scope" and "scope2" in the right-hand side of the simulink model to check the suspension stroke and verticle acceleration compared with the passive suspension system.
+4. Click "scope" and "scope2" in the right-hand side of the simulink model to check the suspension stroke and verticle acceleration compared with the passive suspension system

-Note:
+Please note:
-"GENA_LQR2.m" creates a function "GENA_LQR2" to be called in "GENA_LQR2_run.m".
+- "GENA_LQR2.m" creates a function "GENA_LQR2" that will be called in "GENA_LQR2_run.m"
-You can change the fitness function in "GENA_LQR2.m" as you need.
+- You can change the fitness function in "GENA_LQR2.m" for your application
-You can change the parameters of genetic algorithm in "GENA_LQR2_run.m".
+- You can modify the parameters of genetic algorithm in "GENA_LQR2_run.m"

 ### DDPG
 Please perform the following actions to run the code: